gjcoram/npopuk/trunk/EN/readme.txt

 This version extends the original nPOP v1.0.9 version to include the following features:

+* A box to filter the displayed messages for quick searching.

 * Highlighting links and making them active in received messages (RichEdit functionality).